harness/developer-hub/release-notes/continuous-delivery.md

 </details>

-## Latest: Harness version 812xx
+## Latest: October 27, 2023, Harness version 81205

 ### New features and enhancements

+- More intuitive tag creation (CDS-78994)

-- Tag creation is now more intuitive in the Harness user interface.
+  Tag creation is now more intuitive in the Harness user interface.
 When you enter text in a tag field, a create button appears, and you can select that button or press Enter to create the tag.

-(CDS-78994)
+- JGit library upgrade (CDS-80715, ZD-51149)

+  Eclipse JGit libraries have been upgraded to version 6.6.1.202309021850-r.

+  This item requires Harness Delegate version 23.10.81202.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 ### Early access features